 - If the device turns on, you will see the start-up screen.

-Your Amazon Kindle Fire won’t turn on probably because of a dead battery.
-Connect your Amazon Kindle Fire to a charger and leave it for a few minutes.
+Your device is not turning on on probably because of a dead battery.
+Connect your Amazon Kindle to a charger and leave it for a few minutes.
 See if a charging animation shows up on the screen.
-If it does, the battery has been drained and let the Kindle Fire charge and turn it on a few minutes.
+If it does, the battery has been drained and let the Kindle Fire charge for hours and turn it on.
 If the animation does not show and the Kindle Fire won’t turn on, do this:

 - Try connecting the charger to a different wall outlet.